 Fast charging on the Supercharger with direct current works in the basic version with a maximum of 170 kW, in the more expensive versions with a maximum of 250 kW - provided you can find one of the newer charging stations that support such charging capacities.

-If you charge at home using a household socket, you can also set the amperage at which you want to charge.
+If you charge at home using a household socket, you can also regulate the amperage at which charging takes place.

 Tesla Model 3: Calculate charging time

 Based on these values, you can calculate a rough charging time yourself.
-To do this, simply divide the battery size by the available charging capacity.
-For example, the basic Model 3 (2022) currently on sale with a 62-kilowatt-hour battery has a charging time of just under 5 hours and 38 minutes on the 11 kW wallbox or 22 minutes when fast charging at a constant 170 kW.
+To do this, simply divide the battery size by the available charging power.
+For example, the basic Model 3 (2022) currently on sale with a 62-kilowatt-hour battery takes just under 5 hours and 38 minutes to charge on the 11-kW wallbox or 22 minutes to charge when fast charging at a constant 170 kW.

 How far should you charge the Model 3?

-The full charging time from 0 to 100 percent will only be needed very rarely anyway.
-Apart from the fact that you should never drive the Model 3 completely empty, it is also harmful for the battery to charge it completely every time.
+You will rarely need the full charging time from 0 to 100 percent anyway.
+Apart from the fact that you should never drive the Model 3 completely empty, it is also harmful to the battery to charge it completely full every time.
 You should therefore only use the full capacity for long journeys and otherwise try to keep the charge level between 10-20 and 80-90%.

 Tesla Model 3: Charging cable scope of delivery

 Speaking of cables: What is actually included with the Model 3?
 For years, Tesla supplied the so-called Mobile Connector and a Type 2 cable.
 The former is a cable with which you can charge at any 230 V household socket with a maximum of 3 kW, - i.e. a kind of emergency solution.
-Since April 2022, the "Gen 2 Mobile Connector" is no longer included in the scope of delivery and must be purchased from Tesla.
+The "Gen 2 Mobile Connector" has no longer been included in the scope of delivery since April 2022 and must be purchased from Tesla.

-The type 2 cable enables you to dock at all types of public charging stations if there is no cable available.
+The type 2 cable enables you to dock at public charging stations of all kinds if there is no cable available.
 Here too, however, charging can only take place very slowly at a maximum of 11 kW.
-You will therefore usually drive to the fast Supercharger anyway, which is already equipped with cables, or charge at home at night at the wallbox.
+You will therefore usually drive to the fast Supercharger anyway, which is already equipped with cables, or charge at home at the wallbox at night.

 What is also missing from the scope of delivery is a cover for the charging socket.
-This prevents dirt, dust and rain from getting into the loading opening and causing damage.
-At Teslabs you will find a suitable charging socket cover for Model 3/Y.
+This prevents dirt, dust and rain from getting into the charging port and causing damage.
+At Teslabs you will find a suitable charging socket coverfor Model 3/Y.

 Charge planning on longer journeys

-Driving to work every morning with a fully charged battery is just something nice.
-But what if you want to go on vacation with the Model 3 and the route exceeds the maximum range?
+Driving to work every morning with a fully charged battery is simply something nice.
+But what if you want to take the Model 3 on vacation and the route exceeds the maximum range?
 What is the best way to plan charging stops?

 The answer is: Not at all!
-You can let the navigation computer in the Tesla do this kind of work, which plans the route and perfectly integrates breaks for charging.
+You let the navigation computer in the Tesla do the work, which plans the route and perfectly integrates breaks for charging.
 You can even specify how much battery you want to arrive with - so why do the hard work yourself?

 Charging with the Model 3 at public charging stations

-The only situation in which this would be necessary is if you don't want to charge at a Supercharger, but at another public charging station - for example in a hotel or at a highway service station.
+The only situation in which this would be necessary is if you don't want to go to a Supercharger, but to another public charging station - for example in a hotel or at a highway service station.
 These stations are also taken into account by the Model 3's navigation system.
 It therefore not only displays Superchargers, but now also charging stations from other manufacturers such as Ionity or EnBW.

-However, and this is one of the advantages of Tesla, charging is of course possible there, whereas so far you only have to share the Superchargers with other Tesla customers.
+However, and this is one of the advantages of Tesla, charging is of course possible there, whereas so far you have only had to share the Superchargers with other Tesla customers.

 What does charging with the Model 3 cost?